GunCon: GunCon 2 compatible games

+Reception

-ReceptionElectronic Gaming Monthly's four-person "review crew" gave the original GunCon scores of 7.5, 7.0, 8.0, and 7.5 out of 10.
+Electronic Gaming Monthly's four-person "review crew" gave the original GunCon scores of 7.5, 7.0, 8.0, and 7.5 out of 10.
 They criticized Namco's decisions to make it compatible only with Namco games and make Namco games incompatible with other light guns, but praised the GunCon's extreme precision and accuracy, in particular when firing near the edge of the screen (a common trouble spot for light guns).
 Lead reviewer Crispin Boyer was also pleased with the low price of the GunCon/Time Crisis bundle.
+VG247 called GunCon 3's design "hideous".